julianeon/userform/README.md

 If your endpoint works, and the fields match, you'll be able to save the data.

 This code has been confirmed to work with my own personal API endpoint (not included).
+You would need to adapt the data fields for your own different API endpoint.

 ![upload_form_working](upload_form_working.png)